 Gardening is a fascinating and joyous activity for all ages.
 You can play, work, and learn with each other through this experience.
 Allowing a child to grow their own garden (even a small container garden) is a great way to help children understand what their ancestors did for food before grocery stores.
 Requiring the child to assist with the weeding and watering teaches him or her responsibility.
-Gardens are bursting with life…there are few places more befitting for a family to spend time learning about and worshiping God.

 After working on some of these fun gardening projects, I bet you won’t even have to sneak veggies into your picky child’s dinners anymore!
 Your kids will be antsy with excitement to gobble up their hard work.